menandmice/micetro_docs/guides/user-manual/ipam.rst

 3. Select :guilabel:`Edit AD Forest` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

-3. Update the settings in the dialog box.
+4. Update the settings in the dialog box.

-4. Click :guilabel:`Save` to save your changes.
+5. Click :guilabel:`Save` to save your changes.

 Removing an AD Forest
 """"""""""""""""""""""""

-**To remove an AD Forest from Micetro**:
+**To remove an AD Forest**:

 1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.